-Salmon fillets seasoned with a sweet & spicy dry rub then roasted to crispy perfection!
+Salmon fillets rubbed with a sweet & spicy dry rub then baked to crispy perfection!
 This is the best baked salmon recipe & takes less than 15 minutes to make!

-Ingredients For Your Baked Sweet & Spicy Salmon
+Ingredients For Your Baked Sweet & Spicy Rubbed Salmon

 - Salmon fillets: You can skin on or skinless salmon fillets for this recipe.
 (If using salmon with the skin on, only season one side of your fillet.)
 Try using fillets that are similiar in size to ensure an even baking time.

 - Coconut sugar: Can be replaced with brown sugar.
 (Coconut sugar and brown sugar are very similiar in taste and texture.
 I’ve had great results with both!)
 This is used as the base of your dry rub and adds sweetness without overdoing it.